Letter from Pastor Tim

 Will we have more Interim Pastors?

-Bridge Interim Senior Pastor Roger Black will stay with us until shortly before we Call a Senior Pastor.
 Interim Associate Pastor Jerry Tews will remain at St. Luke’s until shortly before we call an Associate Pastor.
-In both cases, it is standard practice for there to be a two Sunday break between interim and the newly called pastor.
+It is standard practice for there to be a two Sunday break between interim and the newly called pastor.

 When will the process start for an Associate Pastor?